 Home Buyer Advice

-If the tank has been taken out of service, you should request all documents relating to the tank closure including town permits and contractor reports.
+If the tank has been taken out of service, you should request all documents relating to the tank closure including town permits and contractor reports from the local municipality.
 These documents will prove the tank was closed properly according to state guidelines.

 Sometimes the seller isn’t sure if there is a tank on the property.
-If this is the case, there are companies that offer tank scanning services to locate buried tanks.
+In this case, it’s recommended to have an oil tank scan performed to check for undisclosed tanks.
 If a tank scan identifies an improperly abandoned tank on the property, evaluate the soil immediately.
 Get advice on handling abandoned tanks and testing soil.

-ATS recommends a comprehensive testing process that evaluates the tank and the soil.
-If the soil has contamination that exceeds state limits or the tank fails inspection, the homeowner must take measures to properly decommission the tank and clean the soil.
+ATS recommends a comprehensive testing process that fully evaluates the tank and the soil.
+If the soil has contamination that exceeds state limits or the tank fails inspection, further

-Alternatively, you can hire a company such as ATS to manage the entire removal process.
+Alternatively, you can hire a company such as ATS Trust to manage the entire removal process.

 These policies are available for purchase for a low annual fee and are especially important if you plan to remove the tank.
+Tank insurance policies provide basic coverage in the event that the tank starts leaking.
 Get more information on tank insurance here.
-The policy provides basic coverage in the event that the tank starts leaking.